Use cases

 • Capacity planning — predict server request volumes to right-size infrastructure

 Recommended models: All models on TSFM.ai support forecasting.
-Chronos-2 and TimesFM are popular starting points.
+Chronos-Bolt and TimesFM 2.0 are popular starting points.

 Anomaly detection